 Kingclip catches in Falkland Islands waters have been on average 2,058 t per year since 1987, representing approximately 13% of the Falkland Islands and Argentina combined annual catch.
 However, this proportion increased to an average of 28% since 2016 due to the decline of Argentine catches (Fig. 1).
-Falkland Islands catches and Argentine catches correlated positively when Argentine catches were < 10,000 t; Falkland Islands catches and Argentine since and Argentine catches and Argentine catches and Argentine catches were < 10,000 t; Falkland Islands catches and Argentine catches and Argentine catches were > 10,000 t, with considerable variability when Argentine catches were between 15,000 t and 25,000 t (Fig. 2;
+Falkland Islands catches and Argentine catches correlated positively when Argentine catches were < 10,000 t; Falkland Islands catches and Argentine catches correlated negatively when Argentine catches were > 10,000 t, with considerable variability when Argentine catches were between 15,000 t and 25,000 t (Fig. 2;